 email@example.com / 020 7798 9096/ 07851 250 895

-You can also contact the Catholic Safeguarding Advisory Service by telephoning 0207 901 1920 or via email at firstname.lastname@example.org
+The Catholic Safeguarding Advisory Service can also be contacted on 0207 901 1920 or via email at firstname.lastname@example.org

 Anyone who brings concerns or allegations to the notice of the Church will be responded to sensitively, respectfully and seriously.
 All concerns and allegations will be addressed using the Church’s national procedures and in a timely manner.